-In addition to the detailed data received from the ISO, the Arizona Department of Water Resources (ADWR) provided the following summarized data in 2016 which indicates the distribution of coverage within floodplains and by occupancy.
+In addition to the detailed data received from the ISO, the Arizona Department of Water Resources (ADWR) provided the following summarized data as of September 30, 2019 that indicates the distribution of coverage within floodplains and by occupancy.
 This data reveals the prevalence of residential coverage outside the SFHA.